amath574w2017/am574-class/sphinx/homeworks.rst

 --------------

-Students will also work on a project (individually or in groups of 2) and will write a report on the project and give a brief talk in a symposium (sometime during the last week of classes, TBA).
+Students will also work on a project (individually or in groups of 2) and will write a report on the project and give a brief talk in a symposium.

-.. comment:: See :ref:`projects` for more about the class project and some suggested topics.
+See :ref:`projects` for more about the class project and some suggested topics.

 .. _hwformat: